sevenki666/CSOJ/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please send an email directly to:
+If you find a vulnerability in CSOJ, please send an email directly to:

+- sevenki <the1992444592@163.com>

+If the vulnerability has also affected UOJ-community edition, please also cc:

 - Tianyu Chen <billchenchina2001@gmail.com>
 - ceabrobot <ceba_robot@163.com>